Dashboard Single Sign-on

 "allow_debug":true}

-To activate service dashboards to support SSO for service instances created from different Cloud Foundry instances, the /v2/info url is sent to service brokers in the X-Api-Info-Location header of every API call.
+To activate service dashboards to support SSO for service instances created from different Cloud Foundry instances, the /v2/info URL is sent to service brokers in the X-Api-Info-Location header of every API call.

 A service dashboard can discover this URL from the broker, which activates the dashboard to contact the appropriate UAA for a particular service instance.
-Although the Cloud Foundry API (CAPI) V2 is now deprecated, the Cloud Controller still communicates its /v2/info URL through this header. /v2/info is the sole CAPI V2 endpoint that continues to be served even where a Cloud Controller has been configured, through the CAPI bosh release, to deactivate the V2 API
+Although the Cloud Foundry API (CAPI) V2 is now deprecated, the Cloud Controller still communicates its /v2/info URL through this header. /v2/info is the sole CAPI V2 endpoint that continues to be served even where a Cloud Controller has been configured, through the CAPI BOSH release, to deactivate the V2 API.

 1. When you visit the service dashboard at the value of dashboard_url, the dashboard redirects you to a browser for the Authorization Endpoint and includes client_id, a redirect_uri (callback URL with domain matching the value of dashboard_client.redirect_uri), and a list of requested scopes.